This post contains affiliate links.

 The 18-volt Porsche riding car was the first recall for the company in the year of 1991.
 When a child would press the foot pedal, it would essentially lock and then make the toy accelerate without any means of stopping, obviously this is a huge safety issue.

 Then, in 1998 Fisher-Price recalled around 10 million Power Wheels toys manufactured since the 80’s, specifically 1986.

 The intention was to substitute and strengthen battery connectors to prevent the components from overheating and causing fires.
 The first “S” connector on the early models and the “H” connector was to be replaced with the larger “A” style connector.

 All of these systems utilized a single six-volt battery or two 6-volt batteries connected in series to create 12 volts.
 Newer 12V versions made after this period most likely use one grey 12-volt battery and, more recently, the gray with an orange high 12-volt battery.

 We should also mention that there was a recall for a prior Harley Davidson model that also had issues with its acceleration.
 But this was a smaller case.

 As for recent examples (relatively speaking), there haven’t been any safety recalls, however, some models of Power Wheels seem to be built better than others, as in if you go to the official Fisher Price Power Wheels shop, you’ll see radically different customer ratings.
 Although this could just be chalked up to be bad/good luck.

-But remember, if there is a safety issue with your Power Wheel such as a stuck accelerator, stuck gears, or a steering wheel that isn’t working properly, contact Fisher Price or seek the many helpful youtube videos on how you can solve the matter.
+But remember, if there is a safety issue with your Power Wheels such as a stuck accelerator, stuck gears, or a steering wheel that isn’t working properly, contact Fisher-Price or seek the many helpful youtube videos on how you can solve the matter.